 How to Protect Your Amazon Seller Central Account

-If you really do not want to talk to Amazon about this, you could use a VPN to hide your true location, but remember this is not foolproof; your accounts could easily be suspended.
+- If you need more than one seller account, ask for one: If you really do not want to talk to Amazon about this, you could use a VPN to hide your true location, but remember this is not foolproof; your accounts could easily be suspended.

-They have very few IP addresses to distribute to customers, so there is a greater chance of sharing one with other dubious or legitimate sellers.
+- Avoid using free or popular VPNs.: They have very few IP addresses to distribute to customers, so there is a greater chance of sharing one with other dubious or legitimate sellers.
 This could easily set off red flags to your account.

-Alternatively, a VPN with a static IP address will cost you extra but it is not as expensive as getting one from your ISP.
+- Ask your Internet Service Provider (ISP) for a static IP but be prepared for a large price tag for such a service: Alternatively, a VPN with a static IP address will cost you extra but it is not as expensive as getting one from your ISP.

 There are both pros and cons to using a VPN with your Amazon Seller’s account.
 In the end, the decision is yours, and we hope this explanation will help you choose what to do.